-Since you are on this page, I think it’s safe to assume that you like pickled vegetables.
-Having that in mind, I’d like to share some other fruits and vegetables that you can pickle.
+Since you are interested in this recipe, I think it's safe to assume that you like pickled vegetables.
+Having that in mind, I'd like to share some other fruits and vegetables that you can pickle.

 Pickled Mangos aren't something that you probably haven't given much thought to.
 Let me tell you, they're to die for!
 A great combination of sour and sweet, with just the right amount of spice.
 They are very popular in the Middle East, and India.

 Preserved lemons, popular in North African Cuisine, are not only beautiful to look at, but a delight to taste!

 Marinating lemons in salt and their natural juices has been done for centuries.
 This was done as a way of preserving the lemons to be used during the months when they were no longer in season.

 The wonderful thing about this method is that not only are the lemons preserved, but their flavor is greatly intensified.
 In fact, the rind tastes like lemons on steroids!
 They are a great addition to most recipes where lemon is needed.

 Pickled turnips are very popular throughout the Middle East.
 In fact, if you've ever been to a Middle Eastern restaurant, they were probably served with your meal.
 The turnips are pickled along with beets, which gives the turnips a beautiful dark pink color.
 They're almost too beautiful to eat.
 Get over it, eat them!

 Stay in touch with me through social media!

 - Snap a photo and tag #hildaskitchenblog on Instagram.

 - Do you Pinterest?
 Please pin & share this recipe!